 In June 2017, President Donald Trump announced his intention to withdraw the United States from the Paris agreement, citing concerns that it would hurt the US economy.
 However, after this announcement, 3,800 leaders from US cities, states, tribes and organisations formed the Climate Alliance.
 In doing so, they pledged to stick to the US’s Paris targets, even after it left the agreement.

 All 24 states that entered the alliance have set a target of at least a 26-28% reduction in greenhouse gas emissions below 2005 levels by 2025.
-Other states have gone even further: California has set a goal of complete carbon neutrality by 2045.
-Colorado has made it a legal requirement for car manufacturers to make at least 5% of their sales electric vehicles by 2023.
+Other states have gone even further: California has set a goal of complete carbon neutrality by 2045, and Colorado has made it a legal requirement for car manufacturers to make at least 5% of their sales electric vehicles by 2023.